tloehr/rlgagent/README.md

 **EXAMPLE:** for a default installation these two channels are

 - **inbound command channel:** `/rlg/cmd/ag01`.
-Commands (sub-channels) can be: **signals, paged, timers, vars**.
+Commands (sub-channels) can be: **acoustic, visual, play, paged, timers, vars**.
-  Example: a command to switch off all LEDs would be sent to `/rlg/cmd/ag01/signals` with this JSON payload `{"led_all":"off"}`
+  Example: a command to switch off all LEDs would be sent to `/rlg/cmd/ag01/visual` with this JSON payload `{"led_all":"off"}`
 - **outbound event channel:** `/rlg/evt/ag01`.
 Events (sub-channels) can be: **btn01, btn02, state**.

 # Commands

 Every command is sent to its own sub-topic below the agent's command channel.
-Signals to ag01 are sent to `/rlg/cmd/ag01/signals`, LCD content to `/rlg/cmd/ag01/paged` etc. The examples below are written with these default settings in mind.
+Signals to ag01 are either sent to `/rlg/cmd/ag01/visual` or `/rlg/cmd/ag01/acoustic`, LCD content to `/rlg/cmd/ag01/paged` etc. The examples below are written with these default settings in mind.

 ## Signals

-Topic: `/rlg/cmd/ag01/signals`
+Topics: `/rlg/cmd/ag01/visual` or `/rlg/cmd/ag01/acoustic`

-Signals are sent out by the agent optically (LEDs) or accoustically (Sirens, Buzzer).
+Signals are sent out by the agent optically (LEDs) or acoustically (Sirens, Buzzer).

 ### Schemes